binkley/sekwences/README.md

 - Do all values for `a1` result in cycles?
 - What are distinct cycles sharing no values in common?
 - How does changing `M` change cycles?
-- What functions `f` produce cycles given the assumptions?
-- What functions `f` produce cycles when relaxing assumptions?
+- How does changing `f` change cycles?
 - What combinations of `M`, `a1`, and `f` maximize or minimize cycle lenghths?
+- What happens when relaxing assumptions?